garrandall/popular-music-data/tracks/endless-sleep-hank-williams-jr-.md

-Why did we quarrel why did we fight why did I leave her alone tonight That's why her footsteps ran into the sea that's why my baby has gone from me I looked at the sea...
+Why did we quarrel why did we fight why did I leave her alone tonight That's why her footsteps ran into the sea that's why my baby has gone from me I looked at the sea

 Ran in the water heart full of fear there in the breakers I saw her near Reached for my darling held her to me stole her away from the angry sea